najnesnaj/pinetime-zephyr/docs/samples/oswatch-batteryREADME.md

 This is an opensource watch framework.
 The same software can run in simulation (SDL) on linux, on pinetime and on the ds_d6 oled watch.

-This frame can be used if you need powermanagement (PM).
+This frame can be used if you need power management (PM).

-The application keeps track of the battery, and is frugile on energy.
+The application keeps track of the battery, and is frugal on energy.

 ## Requirements